Are you planning a new life in Germany? Make your relocation that little bit easier with our ultimate checklist for relocating to Germany.

 Manage your finances

 When moving to Germany, it’s essential your finances are in order to ensure you can support yourself and your family.
+It’s a good idea to be aware of the cost of living in Germany and plan accordingly.
 This includes any short-term money needs as well as long-term financial management, including:

 - Bank accounts: Research your banking options before you arrive, including retail banks and mobile banking options.
 It’s possible you can open a mobile bank account before you arrive.
 For more information, read our guide to opening a bank account in Germany.